optimal risky portfolio

-In the previous post, we explained that when there is no risk-free asset in an economy, investors should invest in one of the efficient portfolios that lie on the efficient frontier based on their risk tolerance.
-We added that, if a risk-free asset exists, then there is a unique efficient portfolio that all investors should invest in.
-This unique efficient portfolio is known as the optimal risky portfolio, which we examine in detail in this post.
+In previous lessons, we explained that when there is no risk-free asset in an economy, investors should invest in one of the portfolios that lie on the efficient frontier based on their risk tolerances.
+But, if a risk-free asset exists, then there is a unique portfolio that all investors should invest in.
+In particular, the optimal risky portfolio is the unique portfolio that is tangent to the efficient frontier when combined with the risk-free asset.
+According to the modern portfolio theory, the best option for an investor is to split their funds between the optimal risky portfolio and the risk-free asset.

 Figure 1: Capital allocation line